xen-project/xen/docs/designs/xenstore-migration.md

 |           | by xenstored to communicate with `domid`          |
 |           |                                                   |

-Since the ABI guarantees that entry 1 in `domid`'s grant table will always contain the GFN of the shared page.
+The GFN of the shared page is not preserved because the ABI reserves entry 1 in `domid`'s grant table to point to the xenstore shared page.
+Note there is no guarantee the page will still be valid at the time of the restore because a domain can revoke the permission.

 For `socket` connections it is as follows: